 TAMAN SARI 2/5

-After waking up from my nap, Yasmine and I went to Taman Sari.
+After waking up from my nap, I went to Taman Sari.
 Taman Sari is the site of a former royal garden of the Sultanate of Yogyakarta.
 When I arrived, I was pretty confused… Not only was I confused because the place was in rubbles, but it did not pride itself as a historical site.
 Because it is a royal garden of the Sultan, I would expect it to be more wellkept.
 I understand that it is currently a very popular site for Instagram worthy photos, but really, are we all there just to take a photo and leave?

 I felt quite sad, to be honest.
 When I went to Rome, and saw the Colosseum in Rome, it was still nicely maintained.
 I could make out what it used to be.
 Taman Sari was an utter disappointment.

 I hired a local guide to take me around and if he didn’t tell me that Prince Charles had donated an amount of money to “maintain” this place, it would have been easily overlooked.
 It did not look maintained at all and there were no distinct path to show us the trails.
 It was all stones and we had to take shortcuts into the residential areas, which was also something new to me because… Isn’t that weird?
 People living inside a tourist site?